-The Computation and Cognition Symposium (CCS) is an interdisciplinary event exploring the scientific connections between artificial and natural intelligence.
-CCS was first held in 2025 at Dalhousie University, and aims to promote collaboration across fields studying intelligent behaviour in humans, animals, and machines.
+The Computation and Cognition Symposium (CCS) is an interdisciplinary event exploring the scientific connections between artificial intelligence, human cognition, and real-world intelligent behaviour.
+CCS was first held in 2025 at Dalhousie University and aims to promote collaboration across fields studying intelligent behaviour in humans, animals, and machines.

 Discussions will include topics in the following areas, as well as many others: